30 Foods that Boost Testosterone Levels Naturally

 So, it’s not a bad idea to make your own testosterone boosting snack trail mix with raisins, macadamia nuts, and brazil nuts.

-The researcher at Texas tech found out that apigening increases the amount StAR (steroidogenic acute regulatory protein) inside the testicular leydig cells.
+The researcher at Texas tech found out that apigenin increases the amount StAR (steroidogenic acute regulatory protein) inside the testicular Leydig cells.

 Why is this great you might ask?
 Well, StaR is the binding protein that transports cholesterol into the mitochondria inside your ballsack, essentially converting it to free testosterone.

 So, more parsley -> more StaR -> better conversion from cholesterol to free testosterone -> more free testosterone.

 Ginger is a common household spice, but it can be used to many other things than just to add flavor to foods.

 Ginger contains the active ingredient, gingerol, which is a potent anti-inflammatory agent in the body.

 Not only that, but several animal studies have identified ginger as an androgenic compound (study, study), while one Iraqi human study noted a 17% increase in testosterone levels after ginger supplementation.